nixlang-wiki/nixlang-wiki/nix/patching.md

 ...
 FileNotFoundError: [Errno 2] No such file or directory: '/usr/bin/zathura'
 ```
 Ah!
 The creator of the script hard-coded the file path for `zathura`.
-We should modify the script to update the path, or better yet, remove it altogether, since we know from `nativeBuildInputs` will put `zathura` in our path.
+We should modify the script to update the path, or better yet, remove it altogether, since we know from `buildInputs` will put `zathura` in our path for us.

 ## Patching the issue

+If we were packaging our own script, we would simply modify the source code ourselves.
+But we are trying to package an *external* project.
+We could submit a pull request, but that could conflict with maintainer's environments, conflict with existing build tools, or whatever.
+We need to modify the source code at build time, to fix this issue.

 https://nixos.org/manual/nixpkgs/stable/#ssec-patch-phase